 1. IPFIX packets are generated on client endpoints by Anyconnect NVM module.

-2. Client endpoints forward IPFIX packets to the Collector IP address
+2. The client endpoints forward IPFIX packets to the Collector IP address.

-3. Collector collects the information and forwards it to Splunk
+3. The collector collects the information and forwards it to Splunk.

-All traffic is UDP based on there is no acknowledgement of traffic.
+All traffic is UDP based on there is no acknowledgment of traffic.

 Default port for traffic: